-In Travis Scott’s old neighborhood, residents rethink whether he is still the hero
+In Travis Scott’s old neighborhood, residents wonder whether he is still a hometown hero

 “Celebrities usually don’t come back, but he’s one of the few that actually did,” Ornelas said.

 Scott, who also has a nonprofit foundation named Cactus Jack, unveiled the basketball court at the Sunnyside Community Center just two days before he took the stage at his Astroworld Festival last Friday.
-The event, meant to be a raucous return after last year’s festival was canceled because of the pandemic, quickly shifted from celebration to tragedy.
+The event, which was meant to be a raucous return after it was canceled last year because of the pandemic, quickly shifted from celebration to tragedy.

-The rap superstar, who had spent the days leading up to the festival unveiling several charitable contributions to the city’s residents, now finds himself in the middle of a legal and public relations firestorm after out-of-control fans surged toward the stage creating panic.
-Nine people died and scores were injured.
-Day two of the festival was canceled and Scott, promoters, city officials and others are facing criticism and lawsuits alleging they were not adequately prepared for the event and that they should have stopped the show sooner.
+The rap superstar, who had spent the days leading up to the festival unveiling several charitable contributions to the city’s residents, now finds himself in the middle of a legal and public relations firestorm after fans surged toward the stage creating panic.

+At least nine people died and scores were injured.
+Day 2 of the festival was canceled as Scott, promoters, city officials and others face criticism and lawsuits alleging they were not adequately prepared for the event and that they should have stopped the show sooner.

 It was one of the deadliest concert events in U.S. history.

-Scott’s upbringing in Sunnyside, a historically Black neighborhood in south Houston, had all the ingredients for mythmaking, and his rise from humble beginnings to mega-stardom made him the ultimate symbol of Houston pride.
+Scott’s upbringing in Sunnyside, a historically Black neighborhood in south Houston, had all the ingredients for mythmaking, and his rise from humble beginnings to superstardom made him the ultimate symbol of Houston pride.
 Astroworld Day was declared in his honor in 2018.
 He was given a key to the city a year later.
 The nearby suburb of Missouri City, where he moved after Sunnyside and graduated from high school, designated Feb.
 10 as Travis Scott Day.

-In the week leading up to the festival, Scott dedicated a community garden at an elementary school just blocks away from the library.
+In the week leading up to the festival, Scott dedicated a community garden at an elementary school blocks away from the library.
 He unveiled a new mural and the basketball court at the community center.
-And he offered a basketball clinic to 75 local fifth-graders, among other public-facing events.
+He offered a basketball clinic to 75 local fifth-graders, among other public events.

 He pays homage to his hometown in his music, and his 2018 album and wildly popular festival were both named Astroworld after a storied amusement park, evoking a shared nostalgia among locals for the decades-old attraction that closed in 2005.

 On the Friday of the tragedy, an advertisement wrapped the pages of the Houston Chronicle.
 It was the poster art for two new songs Scott had dropped Thursday night.
 In large capital letters, it proclaimed to the city: “The dystopia is here!”

 But now, the city and its residents are rethinking their relationship with Scott.
 Numerous videos from the festival show him performing as unconscious fans were being carted off on stretchers.
-His partner, reality TV star Kylie Jenner, posted videos of his set where the flashing lights of ambulances could be seen in the crowd, with sirens blaring.
-Others show fans screaming for help and begging Scott to stop.
+His partner, reality television star Kylie Jenner, posted videos of his set where the flashing lights of ambulances could be seen in the crowd, with sirens blaring.
+Other footage shows fans screaming for help and begging Scott to stop.

 Both he and Jenner have said they did not know people had died until after the show.

-The brand and culture that Scott has cultivated among his fans — “ragers” as they are known — also are under scrutiny.
-His concerts are often advertised for their wild, hyped character that often borders on reckless.
-He has twice been arrested and charged for encouraging crowds to rush the stage.
+The brand and culture that Scott has cultivated among his fans — “ragers,” as they are known — also are under scrutiny.
+His concerts are often advertised for their wild character that can often border on reckless.
+He has twice been arrested and charged after encouraging crowds to rush the stage.
 Six years ago at Lollapalooza, he reportedly told fans to give the middle finger to security.

-And so on Tuesday, construction workers were at the Sunnyside Community Center basketball court, where Ornelas was playing, removing Scott’s branding that had been there less than a week.
+On Tuesday, construction workers were at the Sunnyside Community Center basketball court, where Ornelas was playing, removing Scott’s branding that had been there less than a week.

 Green metal fixtures designed to look like cactuses attached to the poles surrounding the court were taken down.
-So were the large hanging white block letters spelling out “Wish you were here” — the name of the 2018 tour for his Astroworld album.
-And on the refurbished court surface, the words “Cactus Jack” and cactuses imagery were slated to be painted over, a construction worker said.
+So were the large hanging white block letters spelling out “wish you were here,” the name of the 2018 tour for his Astroworld album.
+On the refurbished court surface, the words “Cactus Jack” and cactus imagery were slated to be painted over, a construction worker said.

-“I think this is the time to have critical conversations with (Scott) about not only what he wants to do with his music moving forward, but what he wants to do with his resources in the community moving forward,” said Randy Shelby Jr., 34.
+“I think this is the time to have critical conversations” with Scott “about not only what he wants to do with his music moving forward, but what he wants to do with his resources in the community moving forward,” said Randy Shelby Jr., 34.

 Shelby and Lloyd Ford own The Black Store: Beauty Supply Experience, a community hub that sells beauty supplies and has a hair and nail salon.
 Shelby said he has watched how Scott has stayed connected to the city through shout-outs and rap songs, but said the star could have a bigger impact if he invested in things like a Black business incubator or programs that fostered civic engagement in the community.

 “So a garden and a basketball court is nice, but the type of resources that Travis Scott possesses can be expanded so much more if he supplies resources in certain places,” Shelby said, referring to a campus garden Scott unveiled at a local elementary school last week.

-The average household income in Sunnyside is around $25,000 and 54 percent of its residents spend more than 30 percent of their income on housing, according to a Rice University report.
+The median household income in Sunnyside is about $25,000 and 54 percent of its residents spend more than 30 percent of their income on housing, according to a Rice University report citing 2018 data.

 The underserved neighborhood has also been subjected to environmental racism.
 It was the site of two city dumps, including one that housed an incinerator that spewed toxins.
 The incinerator has since closed.

-It is also a food desert — there is only one grocery store in the area.
+It is also a food desert where there is only one grocery store in the area.

 Twins Bernadine and Alma Williams, who were born and raised in Sunnyside, said access to fresh food is a priority, and they were touched by Scott’s collaboration with Young Elementary School to start a community garden.

 “I like that he has a good heart.
-H, he keeps providing the resources to the local garden, to the schools down the street,” Alma Williams said.
+He keeps providing the resources to the local garden, to the schools down the street,” Alma Williams said.

 As they watched workers removing all traces of Scott from the new basketball court, they were disappointed.
-“I’m not ashamed of him,” Bernadine Williams said, and then added later, as if speaking to Scott: “Thank you for not forgetting about Sunnyside.”
+“I’m not ashamed of him,” Bernadine Williams said.
+She later added, as if speaking to Scott, “Thank you for not forgetting about Sunnyside.”

 The makeshift memorial to those who died continues to grow outside the gates of NRG Park where the concert was held.
-Flowers pile on top of each other; photos of the victims hang from the fence.
+Flowers pile on top of each other.
+Photos of the victims hang from the fence.
+There are rows of candles and scattered handwritten cards.

 Alec Murff’s eyes brimmed with tears as he stared at photos of the young faces, an Astroworld hat shading his face.
 Murff, 33, said he knew Scott when he was young, and though he’d since lost touch with the megastar, the Houston roots they share are central to his fandom.

-Murff remembers going to AstroWorld — the amusement park that inspired Scott’s album — when he was a kid.
+Murff remembers going to Astroworld — the amusement park that inspired Scott’s album — when he was a kid.
 The record felt like it was for people like him.
-“Travis said he was going to bring Astroworld back, he promised us,” Murff said.
+“Travis said he was going to bring Astroworld back; he promised us,” Murff said.
 “And he did.”

-Mandy Sanchez stopped by the memorial, too, compelled to view the victims of a tragedy that had struck so close to her family.
+Mandy Sanchez, 37, stopped by the memorial, also compelled to view the victims of a tragedy that had struck so close to her family.
 The Houston native had attended the concert with her three children, staying toward the back of the crowd.
 She had followed Scott’s charitable contributions across the city over the years.

-“I have known of him to do several events to give back to the community, and that’s why I respect him a lot,” said Sanchez, 37.
-“But I also felt like he could have done just a little bit more on stage, and that’s disappointing.”
+“I have known of him to do several events to give back to the community, and that’s why I respect him a lot,” said Sanchez.
+“But I also felt like he could have done just a little bit more onstage, and that’s disappointing.”

-Friends Anna Chaikin, Marissa Quiroga and Vanessa Barrera, 17-year-old students at Cypress Creek High School quietly placed flowers at the memorial on a recent evening.
+Friends Anna Chaikin, Marissa Quiroga and Vanessa Barrera, 17-year-old students at Cypress Creek High School, placed flowers at the memorial on a recent evening.

 They used to be big Scott fans.
 He was their hometown hero.
 He reaffirmed their pride in a city that was sometimes difficult to live in.
-His music offered a space to let loose — a chaotic stream of rhythms, synthesized beats and strings of words where they could dance forcefully, sing loudly and just enjoy being in the moment.
+His music offered a space to let loose with a chaotic stream of rhythms, synthesized beats and strings of words where they could dance forcefully, sing loudly and just enjoy being in the moment.

 But his songs no longer keep them in the moment.
 They’re pulled back to the flashing ambulance lights, to the five unconscious people they saw being carried out of the crowd last Friday night.
 To that unsettling feeling in the pits of their stomachs that had they been in a slightly different spot in the crowd, they might be among the injured or dead.

-All three said they wouldn’t listen to him again, because emotionally, they can’t take it, and ethically, it feels wrong to support him.
-“I can’t listen to any of his songs” Quiroga said.
+All three said they wouldn’t listen to him again because, emotionally, they can’t take it and, ethically, it feels wrong to support him.
+“I can’t listen to any of his songs,” Quiroga said.
 “I don’t think I’ll ever think of him the same way again.”

-Last year Scott’s foundation held a Cactus Jack Christmas toy drive for Sunnyside.
-The organization provided toys, food, Christmas trees, clothing and PPE supplies.
-It’s unclear whether the Sunnyside Community Center will host the event this year.
-The center’s managers declined to comment.
+Last year, Scott’s foundation held a Cactus Jack Christmas toy drive for Sunnyside.
+The organization provided toys, food, Christmas trees, clothing and pandemic supplies.
+It is unclear whether the Sunnyside Community Center will host the event this year.
+Its managers declined to comment.